A client asks for your freelance writing rates, and you have no idea how to respond. Here’s a guide to help you figure out what to charge.

 What’s your rate?

-Even experienced freelancers might be used to someone else determining their rate, so this question is a tough one to answer.
+Even experienced writers might be used to someone else determining their freelance writing rates, so this question is a tough one to answer.
 Budgets vary; a smaller outlet may only pay you $150 for an article, whereas a more established company is willing to pay $2,000 for the same piece.
 This range makes it difficult to standardize a rate.